 Here are the suggestions you can take to build the most suitable content calendar for your content map:

-• Consider your goals and priorities for your content marketing campaigns before setting the date for publishing your write-ups
+Consider your goals and priorities for your content marketing campaigns before setting the date for publishing your write-ups

-7. Determine Your Marketing Metrics
+Step 7: Determine Your Marketing Metrics

 To determine the effectiveness of the content mapping, it is crucial to set the marketing metrics or key performing index (KPI).
 With the help of KPIs, you can understand how far you have achieved your objectives.
-Thus, you can take data-driven informed decisions.
-It will also help you understand the strength and weaknesses of your content marketing campaign so that you can take proper measures the next time.
+Thus, you can make data-driven informed decisions.
+It will also help you understand the strengths and weaknesses of your content marketing campaign so that you can take proper measures the next time.

 • Website Traffic